paulfioravanti/plover-q-and-a/examples/README.md

   common responses given at the end of questions and answers.
 See [here][] for a detailed rationale.

+Other dictionaries that may be of reference are:

+- [Paul's Q&A dictionary][]: Custom dictionary by the author of this plugin.

 For completeness' sake, support for other speakers who do not typically come up in Q&A, but are used by court reporters (The Videographer, The Court Reporter,